dtao/PhilosopherDeveloper/source/posts/2019-10-14-the-need-for-software-that-explains.md

 hidden away.

 In this paradigm, visibility into the _why?_ of software is a feature that the developer has to build.
-Responsible engineers write copious logging to capture the processes happening internally as software does its thing.
-But logs are only as useful as the developer writing them.
-They're also detached from the environment in which the software is actually used (so if you're surprised by a result, you have to go look at the logs somewhere else).
+Responsible engineers add copious logging to their code to capture the processes happening internally as software runs.
+But the usefulness of logs is limited by the foresight of the developer writing them.
+It's also limited by how easy they are to access.

-One of the [biggest fears][^biggest-fears] with computers is that one day we will develop advanced artificial intelligence whose behavior we can't understand.
+One of the biggest fears[^biggest-fears] with computers is that one day we will develop advanced artificial intelligence whose behavior we can't understand.
 I can all but guarantee this will happen if we never take the time to build the capability for AI to explain itself.
 Hidden-by-default should not be an option.

 Imagine a new software paradigm where nothing is hidden.
 Where every output of the software is accompanied by a token entitling me to a full explanation of